DiScoFormer: Plug-In Density and Score Estimation with Transformers: Experiments

-Figure~\ref{fig:sd_kde_overview} shows that incorporating a learned score substantially improves density recovery over plain KDE; Emp-SD-KDE already reduces bias, while SD-KDE with our predicted score yields the most accurate estimate.
-In 1D bimodal GMMs (Figure~\ref{fig:density_hist}), SD-KDE with the learned score best matches the truth by MSE.
-Across sample sizes (Figure~\ref{fig:density_mse}), Emp-SD-KDE converges faster than KDE, but our Transformer-based approaches exhibit superior accuracy and scaling.
-The direct density approach performs best at small $n$ but, as expected, scaling with $n$ favors score-based methods; learning the score is an easier objective than learning the density itself.
-Notably, our Transformer was trained only at $n=2048$ yet generalizes well to other sample sizes.
+Figure~\ref{fig:sd_kde_overview} shows that the learned score substantially improves density recovery over plain KDE.
+In 1D bimodal GMMs (Figure~\ref{fig:density_hist}), SD-KDE with the learned score best matches the truth.
+The direct density approach performs best at small $n$, but score-based methods scale better with $n$, as learning the score avoids the normalization constant $Z = \int_{\R^d} f$.